 From 2007-09, I was a visiting professor at Pomona, teaching in the History Department and EA Program.
 Prior to that, I had taught at Trinity University in San Antonio, where I was chair of the History Department and Director of Urban Studies.
 In 2013, I was named a Wig Distinguished Professor at Pomona College for teaching excellence, have served a three-year term as a Distinguished Lecturer for the Organization of American Historians beginning in 2007, and in 2002 was named a Piper Professor, a prize awarded by the Minnie Stevens Piper Foundation for excellence in teaching and service to higher education in Texas; I also was the Dr. and Mrs. Z. T. Scott Faculty Fellowship for Excellence in Teaching at Trinity University.

 A Senior Fellow of the Pinchot Institute for Conservation, I’ve been a Contributing Writer for the Texas Observer, and have been associate editor for two professional journals, Environmental History and the Journal of Forestry, as well on the editorial board of the Pacific Historical Review.
-Past service includes working on the Board of Directors of the Forest History Society and the editorial board of the Trinity University Press; Chair of the State Board of Review for the Texas Historical Commission; historical consultant to the City of San Antonio’s Main Plaza Redevelopment project; and as an appointed member to the city’s Open Space Advisory Board and Tree Preservation Ordinance Panel.
+Past service includes working on the Board of Directors of the Forest History Society and the editorial board of the Trinity University Press; I’m currently on the board of the Claremont Wildlands Conservancy.

-To read my weekly column, Golden Green, on environmental issues in California and the West, click here.
+My blog, Golden Green, on environmental issues in California and the West, is currently on hiatus; you may read past posts here.